 - you are acting as a transferor or transferee on behalf of a local authority as defined in the Income Tax Act 2007

 - you are acting as executor or administrator for a deceased person’s estate and the transferee is beneficially entitled to receive the property under the will or the rules governing intestacy.

 What tax information do family trusts need to provide?

-Where a family trust is purchasing or selling a property or individual trustees are changing, whether they claim it to be a main home or not, they are still required to provide tax details including the IRD number for that trust.
-While trustees may be able to claim a main home exclusion from liability to pay tax under section CB 16A of the Income Tax Act 2007, they cannot claim the main home non-notifiable reason under section 77 of the Land Transfer Act 2017 and they must record the trust’s IRD number in the tax statement.
+Where a family trust is purchasing or selling a property or individual trustees are changing, whether the transfer is a main home transfer or not, they are still required to provide tax details including the IRD number for that trust.
+While trustees may be able to claim a main home exclusion from liability to pay tax under section CB 16A of the Income Tax Act 2007, they must still record the trust’s IRD number in the tax statement.

 Whose IRD number is required for a trust?

 Trusts are allocated IRD numbers independently of the trustees in their personal capacity.
 When a trust transfers property, it is the trust’s IRD number that’s needed.